ASEM000/pytreeclass/README.md

 ## 📖 Description<a id="Description"></a>

-A JAX compatible `dataclass` like datastructure with the following functionalities
+PyTreeClass offers a JAX compatible `dataclass` like datastructure with the following functionalities

 - Create PyTorch like NN classes
 - Provides rich visualizations for pytrees wrapped with `@pytc.treeclass`.